 The Zendesk Agent Workspace includes a flexible message composer that enables agents to work seamlessly across a variety of channels.
-Agents can work equally well with all types of messages in all types of languages, including social messages, Zendesk messages, live chats, emails, and internal notes.
+Agents can work equally well with all types of messages in all types of languages, including social messages, web messages, live chats, emails, and internal notes.
 This article describes how to use the composer to manage conversations in the agent workspace.

 This article contains the following topics: